 We like to write articles that help provide resources to apprentices.
+If you consider yourself a Pro—check our work.
+If we missed something, include it in a note below so we can provide the best information possible.
 Today we’re taking a look at a couple of terms relating to saws.
 Regardless of whether you use miter saws, circular saws, or table saws, you need to understand the difference between bevel vs miter cuts.
-If you’re just getting into construction or woodworking, the terms “bevel” and “miter” might be unfamiliar to you.
+If you’re just getting into construction, carpentry, or woodworking, the terms “bevel” and “miter” might be unfamiliar to you.
 Not to worry, though.
 After just a day or two on the job, you’ll know exactly what we’re talking about.

 A miter cut simply means that you’re changing the angle of the cross-cut from a perfect 90° to a different angle.
 This angle goes across the top of the workpiece—moving through the material from front to back.
 When looking down at a board from above, a miter cut creates a visible angle or triangle shape.